‘It Is a Concern’: FCC Contractor Responds to Commercial Conflict Concerns Over Map Challenge Process

 Bryan Darr, executive vice president of smart communities at broadband speed test company Ookla, said as a public data company, he understands the conundrum.
 “But we found ourselves needing to be a bit more flexible about how our data is used, how it could be shown publicly, many states are utilizing our data to first and foremost understand where [broadband is and isn’t].

-Ookla is a sponsor of Broadband Breakfast.
+Ookla and LightBox are sponsors of Broadband Breakfast.

 Broadband Mapping & Data